pts-mattdeluco/PyLCP/docs/source/api.rst

 ---------------

-In general, the request signing performed by the methods on the :class:`Client <pylcp.api.Client>` class should be sufficient in the most, if not all scenarios.
+In general, the request signing performed by the methods on the :class:`Client <pylcp.api.Client>` class should be sufficient in most, if not all scenarios.
 The `pylcp.mac` module has several functions that perform the various steps of request signing.